z3r07h/Mr-R0B0T-s03-ARG/README.md

 The reddit threads on REALMysterSpot indicate a number of locations in the United States\
 Other Geological sites such as Sioux Falls, and the Mine in the congo White Rose want's to get his/her hands on seem to be key pieces of the story.
 Thus they could also be key pieces of the ARG

+**Numbers**
+There's alot of 6 digit numbers coming up this season (and some 5 digit ones).

+To facilitate better ARG organisation I will begin to collate major incidents of locations, numbers, usernames/passwords into easy accessible files.

 Timeline
 --------